keystonejs/keystone/packages/fields/README.md

 ## Native type aliases

-Keystone allows the use of a few native type aliases.
-They are converted to their field type equivalents at runtime.
+Keystone allows the use of a few native JavaScript types for fields.
+They are converted to their Keystone field equivalents at runtime.

 | Native type | Field type equivalent |
 | ----------- | --------------------- |